 The Adamawa senator, however, refused to take an oath before the panel.
 He also refused to speak in the presence of journalists.

 Persons invited before Senate committees are made to take oaths to pledge to say the truth before they are allowed to testify.

 The lawmaker and members of the committee exchanged words when Mr Abbo insisted he would address the panel before taking an oath.

 Oluremi Tinubu, a member of the committee, had asked Mr Abbo to swear an oath before saying anything.
 But he bluntly refused; saying the case was in court.

 “This matter is in court.
 I cannot be talking in front of cameras when the matter is already in court.
 That’s subjudice,” he said.

 “Distinguished.
 You just joined us.
-We have a procedure, and we are also under the law.
+We have a procedure and we are also under law.
 You don’t come in here and dictate to us what should be done,” Mrs Tinubu told the opposition senator.

 An angry Mr Abbo promptly interjected “I will not sit here and listen to you threaten me with suspension.
 I am a senator like you.
 You cannot threaten me with suspension.”

 There was chaos which lasted for some minutes.
-Journalists were asked to leave for the meeting to continue behind the closed door.
+Journalists were thereafter asked to the leave for the meeting to continue behind closed doors.

-The police arraigned him before a court on Monday.
-He was granted him bail of N5 million.
+The police arraigned the Adamawa senator before a court on Monday and granted him bail of N5 million.